cypress-io/cypress-documentation/source/api/events/command-end-event.md

 ---
-title: command:end
+title: internal:commandEnd
 ---

-The `command:end` event fires when Cypress finishes running and executing your command.
+The `internal:commandEnd` event fires when Cypress finishes running and executing your command.
 Useful for debugging and understanding how commands are handled.

 # Environment